bismuthfoundation/hypernode/doc/Notes.perso.md

 doc config python_executable

+> save round info to db at round start

 still some freeze when getting pow chain. add a plugin to save the pow info from the node.